 the left field area before the start of the season.

-the videoboard, the last nine rows of seats were
+Below the videoboard, the last nine rows of seats

-removed and replaced with open spaces for groups.
-In
+were removed and replaced with open spaces for

-addition, 110 seats from the lower bowl below the
+groups.
+In addition, 110 seats from the lower bowl

-only area with bar stools for fans.
-The project only
+standing room only area with bar stools for fans.

 FACTS & FIGURES